bhavesh0902/SignUp-API-s/README.md

 ```
 * Open `localhost:3000` in your browser.

-You can see the lists of people who have subscribed in the Audience section with the details they entered.
+You can see the lists of people who have subscribed in the Audience section of Mailchimp webiste with the details they have entered.